svenjacobs/sabdrop/README.md

 * Supports API key and username/password authentication
 * Supports categories (NZB links can be assigned to a category with context menu)
 * Allows sending NZB files as file upload which should work around issues with sites that require an authentication (e.g. forums)
+* Specification of alternative NZB names for sites with ugly download URLs

 Configuration
 -------------